-Pattillo & Associates UASs are rotorcraft weighing less than 55 pounds including payload specifically the DJI Inspire 1 Quad Copters.
-They operate at speeds less than 50 knots and have the capability to hover and move in the vertical and horizontal plane simultaneously.
-They also have an auto return to launch point when battery power is under 25%.
+CTC's UAS is an aircraft weighing less than 55 pounds including payload (The DJI Phantom 2 Vision Quad Copter).
+It operates at a speed less than 50 knots and has the capability to hover and move in the vertical and horizontal plane simultaneously.
+The UAS has an auto return to launch point when battery power is under 25%.
 The UAS will operate within the line of sight with in a protected flight area as described below and at 200 feet AGL or less with an observer located close at hand as to make voice communication possible.
-These operations will not create a hazard to users of the nation airspace, public nor the environment.

-Pattillo & Associates respectfully requests the grant of an exception to the following specific sections of the Title 14 Code of Federal regulations allowing it to operate lightweight UASs for commercial use,

-14 CFR 21, subpart H, 14 CFR 45.23 (b) 14 CFR 91.7 (a), 91.9 (b) (2) 91.103 (b), 91.109, 91.119, 91.121,91.151,(a), 91.203(a) &(b),91.405(a),91.407(a)(1), 91.409(a)&(b).
+CTC respectfully requests the grant of an exception to the following specific sections of the Title 14 Code of Federal regulations allowing it to operate lightweight UAS for commercial use, 14 CFR 21, subpart H, 14 CFR 45.23 (b) 14 CFR 91.7 (a), 91.9 (b) (2) 91.103 (b), 91.109, 91.119, 91.121,91.151,(a), 91.203(a) &(b),91.405(a),91.407(a)(1), 91.409(a)&(b).

-Pattillo & Associates submits this application in accordance with the Reform Act 112 P.L.
-95 331-334, seeking relief from any currently applicable FAR'S operating to prevent Pattillo & Associates future commercial use of small UASs to operate in the national airspace system as described below.
+CTC submits this application in accordance with the Reform Act ,112 P.L.
+95 331-334, seeking relief from any currently applicable FAR'S operating to prevent CTCs future commercial use of small UAS to operate in the national airspace system as described below.
 The reform Act section 332 provides for such integration of civil unmanned aircraft into our national airspace system as it is in the public's interest to do so.
-Pattillo & Associates UASs meet the definition of "small unmanned aircraft" as defined in Section 331 and therefor the integration of these UASs are expressly contemplated by the Reform Act.
-Pattillo & Associates would like to operate its light weight UASs prior to the time period by which the Reform Act requires the FAA to promulgate rules governing such aircraft.
+CTC's UAS meets the definition of a "small unmanned aircraft" as defined in Section 331 and therefor the integration of the UAS are expressly contemplated by the Reform Act.
+CTC would like to operate its light weight UAS prior to the time period by which the Reform Act requires the FAA to promulgate rules governing such aircraft.